-- The use of biodegradable or bio eliminable lubricants and additives, and of enzyme catalyzed finishing processes - In bleaching processes, use the preferential ozone process and, if not feasible, hydrogen peroxide with limited use of stabilizers (or of sodium chlorite for flax and bast fibers) towards the phase out of sodium hypochlorite - Advanced water and energy efficient water-based techniques such as cold-pad batch dyeing and spun dyeing for cellulosic fibers, low liquor ratio dyeing, etc. - Use ultrasonic treatments to improve the dispersion of dyestuffs and auxiliaries - Use of plasma technologies - Develop waterless dyeing, using supercritical CO2 as a solvent, and experiment with its use for other processes involving the use of perchloroethylene or other solvents
+The use of biodegradable or bio eliminable lubricants and additives, and of enzyme catalyzed finishing processes

+- In bleaching processes, use the preferential ozone process and, if not feasible, hydrogen peroxide with limited use of stabilizers (or of sodium chlorite for flax and bast fibers) towards the phase out of sodium hypochlorite - Advanced water and energy efficient water-based techniques such as cold-pad batch dyeing and spun dyeing for cellulosic fibers, low liquor ratio dyeing, etc. - Use ultrasonic treatments to improve the dispersion of dyestuffs and auxiliaries - Use of plasma technologies - Develop waterless dyeing, e.g. using supercritical CO2 as a solvent, and experiment with its use for other processes involving the use of perchloroethylene or other solvents

-When it comes to denim and coated fabrics and their specific textile processing, please refer to $\underline{BOX\ 4}$ for denim and to $\underline{BOX\ 5}$ for coated fabrics.
+When it comes to denim and coated fabrics and their specific textile processing, please refer to BOX 4 for coated fabrics and to BOX 5 for denim.